Good COP, bad COP: UN climate meet praised and panned

 “It is too soon to know whether this is Glasgow half full or half empty,” said Alden Meyer, a senior associate at climate policy think tank E3G.

-"In the end, it has to be a balanced packaged.
-Nobody will come out with everything they want."
+“In the end, it has to be a balanced packaged.
+Nobody will come out with everything they want.”-AFP

 Comments